 In this section, we consider important properties of congestion controls other than TCP-friendliness.
 These are smoothness, aggressiveness, and responsiveness.
 Smoothness measures the variability in a connection's window size over time.
 High variability is not desirable.
 Aggressiveness measures how fast a connection probes bandwidth as it becomes available by opening up its window.
-Higher aggressiveness implies potentially higher utilization.
+Higher aggressiveness, implying potentially higher utilization, is desirable.
 Responsiveness measures how fast a connection decreases its window size in response to increased congestion.
-Both aggressiveness and responsiveness are measures of transient behavior.
+High responsiveness is desirable.